myspc-development/art-test/docs/user-dashboard-customization.md

 This document explains how ArtPulse stores each user's dashboard layout, which REST and AJAX actions are involved, and the expected widget schema.
 It supplements the [User Dashboard Layout Codex](./user-dashboard-layout-codex.md).

+Dashboards for members, artists and organizations are all rendered through the `[ap_user_dashboard]` shortcode.
+Each role has a default widget order but individual users can rearrange and hide widgets to suit their needs.
+The saved layout is restored whenever they return to their dashboard.

 ## Layout Storage

 - **Per user:** Layouts are stored in the `ap_dashboard_layout` user meta key.
 Visibility settings live in `ap_widget_visibility`.